My Favourite Things to Do in Fes as a Solo Traveller

-With its labyrinthine medina, centuries-old madrasas and thriving artisan culture, Fes offers solo travellers an authentic take on Moroccan life.
+With its labyrinthine medina, centuries-old madrasas and thriving artisan culture, Fes is a city I find endlessly fascinating.

 In this article, I’ll highlight 10 of the best things to do in Fes as a solo traveller, based on my own experience.
 It can be used as a guide to help plan your own itinerary in one of Morocco’s most ancient cities.

-For more travelling planning inspiration, check out my suggested one-day Fes itinerary.
+For more travel planning inspiration, check out my suggested one-day Fes itinerary or my solo traveller’s guide to Fes.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!